Joseph J. Jankowski - Real Estate Lawyer in NJ

-In 1991, he was elected to the Board of Trustees of Raritan Bay Medical Center, having served as Chairman for six (6) years.
+In 1991, he was elected to the Board of Trustees of Raritan Bay Medical Center, having served as Chairman for six years.
 In that role he spearheaded a number of successful initiatives at Raritan Bay, notably, the integration of new diagnostic services and labs; the establishment of several new facilities including the construction of a new 90,000 square foot facility at the hospital’s Old Bridge Campus; and the merger of Raritan Bay Medical Center with the Meridian Health System.
-For his continued efforts, in 2013, Mr. Jankowski received the “Raritan Bay Healthcare Foundation’s Humanitarian Award” and was recently named “2016 Hospital Trustee of the Year” by the New Jersey Hospital Association.
-He is currently a Trustee of the Meridian Hospitals Corporation.
+For his continued efforts, in 2013 Mr. Jankowski received the “Raritan Bay Healthcare Foundation’s Humanitarian Award” and was named “2016 Hospital Trustee of the Year” by the New Jersey Hospital Association.
+He is a Trustee of the Hackensack Meridian Health Hospitals Corporation.
 He has also been the recipient of the “New Jersey Builders Association Iron Man Award” for his dedicated service to the homebuilding industry.

 Both Mr. Jankowski and his wife, Lorraine, are Middlesex County natives.